Edwards Air Force Base: Flight testing

 The major aircraft systems that were tested and developed during the 1960s, the T-38 Talon, B-52H Stratofortress, F-4 and RF-4 Phantom II, the F-111 and FB-111, C-141 Starlifter and C-5 Galaxy, all became mainstays in the USAF operational inventory.
-Another aircraft gained world fame in the late 1960s at Edwards: the Lockheed YF-12A, a precursor to the SR-71 Blackbird, shattered nine records in one day of testing at Edwards.
+Another aircraft which gained world fame in the late 1960s at Edwards was the Lockheed YF-12A, a precursor to the SR-71 Blackbird.
+The aircraft shattered nine records in one day of testing at Edwards.
 The SR-71's full capabilities remain classified, but the records set on 1 May 1965 included a sustained speed of 2070 mph and an altitude of 80257 ft.

 YF-16 and YF-17 in flight during their competitive fly-off, 1974.
 Over 4,000 production F-16s were built after the competition.
 The YF-17 was the basis for the highly successful United States Navy F/A-18 Hornet.

 New aircraft types arrived in the 1970s: the F-15 Eagle with its advanced engine and fire-control system; the single-engine F-16 Fighting Falcon with its revolutionary "fly-by-wire" flight control system; and the B-1 Lancer with its multitude of highly sophisticated offensive and defensive systems.
 These planes more than bore out the prophecy concerning the ever-increasing importance of systems testing and integration.
 Moreover, another major new element of complexity was soon introduced into the flight test process.

 At a remote location in 1978 and 1979, an AFFTC test pilot and a pair of flight test engineers were engaged in proof-of-concept testing with Lockheed's "low-observable" technology demonstrator, dubbed "Have Blue."
 The successful completion of those tests led immediately to the development of a new subsonic attack aircraft that was designated the F-117A Nighthawk.

 The capabilities of existing aircraft such as the F-15 and F-16 have been continually refined and expanded, even as totally new aircraft and systems incorporating radical new technologies are developed for future operational use.
 The dual-role F-15E, for example, was developed in the 1980s and went on to demonstrate truly remarkable combat effectiveness in the Persian Gulf conflict of the early 90s.
 The Low Altitude Navigation and Targeting Infrared for Night, or LANTIRN, system revolutionized air-to-ground combat operations during the same conflict by denying opposing forces the once comforting sanctuary of night.

 The late 1980s also witnessed the arrival of the first giant flying wing to soar over the base in nearly 40 years.
 The thin silhouette, compound curves and other low-observable characteristics of the B-2 Spirit bomber represented third-generation stealth technology, following the SR-71 and F-117.